agussman/hotlanesbot/BLOG.md

 If you store `rate` as a String instead of an Integer, you're going to have a bad time.
 Because `'.'` lexically sorts after `'0'`, which means `5.50 > 40`.

+# Front End

+Going w/ Angular 5.

+(needed to `$ brew upgrade node` under OSX)

+uggh, this isn't working because of a `icu4c` dependency.
+It's getting that from sourceforge, which is throwing an SHA256 error, which is CRAZY SKETCHY

+# References

 # This seems useful, says Scrapy currently broken, using Requests instead?
 https://github.com/rmadhok/scrapy-crawl-asp